3R Waste

 Experiment waste

-In the course of the university's business activities (education, research, and medical care), waste that is not generated in daily life is generated.
-This type of waste is called "industrial waste.
-At Kumamoto University, we refer to waste directly used in experiments (including unused substances) as "experiment waste.
-In other words, anything that the appearance would use in an experiment is equivalent to "experiment waste.
-For example, when a container of chemicals is emptied, it is disposed of as "experiment waste.
+In the course of normal activities (education, research, and medical care), the university generates waste that is not produced by normal life activities.
+This type of waste is called industrial waste.
+At Kumamoto University, waste produced from experiments (including unused substances) is referred to as experiment waste.
+More specifically, anything used in an experiment and no longer needed is equivalent to experiment waste.
+For example, when a container of chemicals is emptied, it must be disposed of as experiment waste.

 Handling of experiment waste at Kumamoto University (Decision by the Facilities and Environmental Committee, May 28, 2012)